browserengineering/book/book/graphics.md

 This means that the browser has to finish all its work in less than 1/60th of a second, or 16 ms, in order to keep up.
 For this reason, 16 ms is called the *animation frame budget* of the application.

+[^sixty-hertz]: Most screens today have a refresh rate of 60 Hz, and that is generally considered fast enough to look smooth.
+However, new hardware is increasingly appearing with higher refresh rates, such as 120Hz.
+It's not yet clear if browsers can be made that fast.
+Some rendering engines, games in particular, refresh at lower rates on purpose if they know the rendering speed can't keep up.

 [^compositing]: On older systems, applications drew directly to the screen, and if they didn't update, whatever was there last would stay in place, which is